hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 ## Quality Control

 In our peak files we have genomic coordinates identifying regions of the genome where there is a significant amount of enrichment in our samples.
 A good quality ChIP-seq experiment will have **high enrichment over background**, and so for each of our samples we will use quality metrics to assess this.
-In this lesson, we describe the differnt ways in which we can quantify the quality and we also present the tools (and associated commands) to compute them for your own dataset.
+In this lesson, we describe the different ways in which we can quantify the quality and we also present the tools (and associated commands) to compute them for your own dataset.

 <p align="center">
 <img src="../img/QC_metrics_worflow.png"  width="800">